-As an agency of the Commonwealth, certain employees of the College participate in the Commonwealth's single employer defined benefit-OPEB plan - the State Retirees' Benefit Trust ("SRBT").
+As an agency of the Commonwealth, certain employees of the University participate in the Commonwealth's single employer defined benefit-OPEB plan - the State Retirees' Benefit Trust ("SRBT").
 Benefits are managed by the Group Insurance Commission ("GIC") and investments are managed by the Pension Reserves Investment Management ("PRIM") Board.
 The GIC has representation on the Board of Trustees of the State Retirees' Benefits Trust ("Trustees").

 The SRBT is set up solely to pay for OPEB benefits and the cost to administer those benefits.
-It can only be revoked when all such health care and other non-pension benefits, current and future, have been paid or defeated.
+It can only be revoked when all such health care and other non-pension benefits, current and future, have been paid or deceased.
 The GIC administers benefit payments, while the Trustees are responsible for investment decisions.

-Management of the SRBT is vested with the board of trustees, which consists of 7 members, including the Secretary of Administration and Finance (or their designee), the Executive Director of the GIC (or their designee), the Executive Director of PERAC (or their designee), the State Treasurer (or their designee), the Comptroller (or a designee), one person appointed by the Governor and one person appointed by the State Treasurer.
-These members elect one person to serve as chair of the board of trustees.
-The SRBT does not issue stand-alone audited financial statements but is reflected as a fiduciary fund in the Commonwealth's audited financial statements.
+Management of the SRBT is vested with the board of trustees, which consists of seven members (or their designatee) and includes the Secretary of Administration and Finance, the Executive Director of the GIC, the Executive Director of PERAC, the State Treasurer, the Comptroller, one person appointed by the Governor and one person appointed by the State Treasurer.
+These members elect one person to serve as chair of the board.

+The SRBT does not issue a stand-alone audited financial statement but is reflected as a fiduciary fund in the Commonwealth's audited financial statements